samclarke/sceditor.com/content/documentation/browser-compatibility.md

 # Browser Compatibility <a id="browser-compatibility"></a>

 By default if a browser doesn't support <abbr title="What You See Is What You Get">WYSIWYG</abbr> editing, the editor will be completely disabled leaving just the plain `textarea`.
-This only mobile browsers as all current desktop browsers support <abbr title="What You See Is What You Get">WYSIWYG</abbr> editing.
+This only really affects mobile browsers as all current desktop browsers support <abbr title="What You See Is What You Get">WYSIWYG</abbr> editing.

 You can set the editor to run in source mode if there is no <abbr title="What You See Is What You Get">WYSIWYG</abbr> support by setting the [runWithoutWysiwygSupport](/documentation/options/#runWithoutWysiwygSupport) to `true` editors in the constructor.